ferrarimarco/open-development-environment-devbox/README.md

     v.customize ["modifyvm", :id, "--natdnshostresolver1", "on"]
     v.customize ["modifyvm", :id, "--natdnsproxy1", "on"]
-    v.customize ["modifyvm", :id, "--vram", "128"] # 10 MB is the minimum to enable Virtualbox seamless mode v.customize ["modifyvm", :id, "--cableconnected1", "on"] # ensure that the network cable is connected.
-See chef/bento#688
+    v.customize ["modifyvm", :id, "--vram", "128"] # 10 MB is the minimum to enable Virtualbox seamless mode

     # Display the VirtualBox GUI
     v.gui = true